yellowdog/python-examples/README.md

 **Multiple Bash Script Executions**

-It's sometimes useful for testing to be able to generate multiple Tasks in a single `submit.py` invocation, e.g. to test operation across multiple simultaneous Workers.
+It's sometimes useful for testing to be able to generate multiple Tasks in a single `submit.py` invocation, e.g., to test operation across multiple simultaneous Workers.
 This can be done using the `TASK_COUNT` field in the `config.toml` file.
 All Tasks will be identical and will be submitted as part of the same Work Requirement.

 ### The `cancel.py` script

 The script is run using `python cancel.py` or `./cancel.py`.
-This script cancels any active Work Requirements, including any pending and incomplete Tasks they contain.
+This script cancels any active Work Requirements, including any pending and Tasks they contain.

 The `NAMESPACE` and `NAME_TAG` values in the `config.toml` file are used to identify which Work Requirements to cancel.

 ### The `delete.py` script

 The script is run using `python delete.py` or `./delete.py`.
-This script cleans up any objects uploaded to the YellowDog Object Store.
+This script deletes any objects created in the YellowDog Object Store.

 The `NAMESPACE` and `NAME_TAG` values in the `config.toml` file are used to identify which objects to delete.